It is essential to provide a solid and level base for "ANY

 optimal space.
 Allow enough distance from hedges or fences for

-same area as the building’s floor.
-Finally, measure the diagonals to
+base the same area as the building’s floor.
+Finally, measure the

 Step 2: